-Did you know that yawning is not only observed in infants and newborns but also fetuses of 12–14 weeks’ gestational age?
-(1) What started in the womb will continue throughout childhood and adult life.
+Did you know that yawning can be seen in fetuses of 12–14 weeks’ gestational age (1) ?
+What started in the womb will continue throughout childhood and adult life.

 Yawning is defined as the involuntary wide opening of the mouth, along with a long and deep inhalation through the mouth and nose, followed by a slow expiration, which is associated with a feeling of comfort.